mattschaelling/mattschaelling.github.io/_pages/research.md

 ## Works-in-Progress
 * "Disentangling the externality and supply effects of removing single-family zoning: Evidence from Oregon."
+  * *Abstract:* Interpreting price changes from a large-scale change in zoning laws regulating density faces a core challenge: distinguishing externalities from supply effects.
+Relaxing regulations to allow increased housing supply must result in a decrease in prices.
+However, changing density may have an external effect, which may be positive or negative depending on preferences of local homeowners.
+Distinguishing between the two is essential to understanding the welfare effect.
+I develop micro-foundations that allow me to leverage a statewide zoning reform in Oregon to identify both supply and external effects in a common policy setting.
 * "The builder's remedy and municipal behavior: Evidence from Massachusetts Chapter 40B."
 With [Aja Kennedy](https://ajakennedy.com/).